 An introduction to the literatures of various cultures.
 Includes a study of historical and cultural context within which the literature evolved.
-Various single authors or a combination of authors will be studied from quarter to quarter.
-May be taken twice as cultures or authors covered are different each offering.
+Various single authors or a combination of authors will be studied from. quarter to quarter.
+May be taken twice as cultures or authors covered are different each offering. (multicultural content) (writing intensive)

-Prerequisite: Completion of ENGL/095 with a minimum grade of C or assessment at college-level reading and writing.
+Prerequisite: Completion of ENGL/ 095 with a minimum grade of C or assessment at college-level reading and writing

-ENGL 299 Independent Study (5) Individual study, project-oriented.
-Instructor permission required and the successful completion of ENGL 101 and 102.
+ENGL 299 Independent Study (5)

+Individual study, project-oriented.
+Instructor permission required and the successful completion of ENGL& 101 and ENGL&102.